contentful-graveyard/wordpress-exporter.rb/README.md

 wordpress-exporter --config-file settings.yml --extract-to-json
 ```

-The result will be a directory structure with the Wordpress content transformed into JSON files that are ready to be imported.
+The result will be a directory structure with the WordPress content transformed to JSON files that are ready for import.

-Use the [generic-importer](https://github.com/contentful/generic-importer.rb) import the content to Contentful.
+Use the [generic-importer](https://github.com/contentful/generic-importer.rb) to import the content to Contentful.
-Default contentful structure needed to import converted wordpress data is located in the folder ``` wordpress_settings/default_contentful_structure.json ```.
+The content model needed for the import is located in the folder ```default_contentful_structure.json```.

 ## Step by step

-1. Export content of blog from Wordpress and save it as XML file.
+1. Export the content of the blog from WordPress and save it as XML file.
-2. Create YAML file with settings (eg. settings.yml)
+2. Create YAML file with settings (eg. settings.yml) and fill in the required parameters:
-3. Setup required parameters in settings file:

     ```yml
     data_dir: PATH_TO_ALL_DATA
     wordpress_xml_path: PATH_TO_XML_FILE
     ```
-    All generated data like ```content types```, ```entries```, ```assets``` will be saved at ```data_dir``` path.
+    All generated data like ```content types```, ```entries``` and ```assets``` will be saved to the ```data_dir```.

-4. Run command to extract data from XML file and generate default structure of content types :
+3. Extract the content from the XML file and generate the content model and JSON files for the import:

     ```
-    wordpress-exporter --config-file wordpress_settings/wordpress_settings.yml --extract-to-json
+    wordpress-exporter --config-file settings.yml --extract-to-json
     ```
-    It will extract data from XML file and save as JSON files.

-    To skip the creation of the default content type structure add an additional argument ```--omit-content-model```
+    If you want to create a different content model for your blog you can use ```--omit-content-model```

     ```
-    wordpress-exporter --config-file wordpress_settings/wordpress_settings.yml --extract-to-json --omit-content-model
+    wordpress-exporter --config-file settings.yml --extract-to-json --omit-content-model
     ```
-    It will extract only data from XML file.

-5. (Optional).
-There is possibility to convert **markup** embedded in posts content to **markdown**
+    It will only extract the content and store it as JSON, you need to take care about the content mapping yourself.
+    See the [Contentful-importer](https://github.com/contentful/generic-importer.rb) for details on how this needs to be done.

+4. (Optional).
+HTML markup can be converted to markdown:

     ```
-    wordpress-exporter --config-file wordpress_settings/wordpress_settings.yml --convert-markup
+    wordpress-exporter --config-file settings.yml --convert-markup
     ```
-    Only post's content will be modified.
-Other attributes do not change.

-6. Create files with content types structure.
-In directory ```wordpress_settings``` is attached ```default_contentful_strucuture.json``` file.
-    Might be useful, because the structure of Wordpress is very static.

-    ```
-    wordpress-exporter --config-file wordpress_settings/wordpress_settings.yml --create-contentful-model-from-json
-    ```

-    Files with the content type structure will be saved at ```data_dir/collections```.
+    This will only touch the content body of a blog post, other attribues will not be changed.

-7. Use [Contentful-importer](https://github.com/contentful/generic-importer.rb) to import data to Contentful     platform.
+5. Use [Contentful-importer](https://github.com/contentful/generic-importer.rb) to import the content to [contentful.com](https://www.contentful.com)